IIIF/training/dhsi/day-one/image-api.md

 For example: [https://ids.lib.harvard.edu/ids/iiif/47174896/info.json](https://ids.lib.harvard.edu/ids/iiif/47174896/info.json)

 If you open this link, you will a response of json data.
+(If your browser isn't showing this to you in a nice way consier install a browser extension for viewing json data like this [json chrome extension](https://chromewebstore.google.com/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh))

 The structure of that json data, what kind of properties it has and what kind of values can be supplied is governed by the [IIIF Image API: Image Information Request](https://iiif.io/api/image/3.0/#5-image-information)